 This committee is responsible for working with the boards to: establish skill sets needed for prospective board members; identify and cultivate prospective board members; evaluate and make recommendations for the re-nomination of board members at the end of their terms.
 In addition the Governance Committee is responsible for periodic reviews of the by-laws and policies and procedures to assess for relevancy and standards, recommending changes to the Trustees as appropriate.
 The committee also monitors the communication capacity and process assuring availability of information to Board members so that they can maximize their participation in the organization.
 Meets 3-4 times per year.

 HUMAN RESOURCES COMMITTEE:

-This committee works with the ArtsQuest Human Resources Director to establish human resources policy for the organization, develop staffing needs, review and recommend staff benefits, and when necessary act as an appeal resource as defined in the policies and procedures.
+This committee works with the ArtsQuest Vice President of Human Resources to establish human resources policy for the organization, develop staffing needs, review and recommend staff benefits, and when necessary act as an appeal resource as defined in the policies and procedures.
 The Human Resources Committee is the primary committee that will develop the organization-wide succession plan.
 Meets 3-4 times per year.

 Staff liaison: Cindy Karchner; Chair: Myrna Rivera

 The Marketing Committee has a role in the strategic planning process.
 The Marketing Committee is engaged in the management of ArtsQuest’s brands and the development of ArtsQuest’s marketing strategies given its broad range of programs and it’s dual mission of access to the arts and economic development.
 Meets 1st Monday of each month from 4:30 – 6 PM.